-Kristen Visbal, sculptor of Lower Manhattan’s famous Fearless Girl, is hoping the buoyant market for non-fungible tokens (NFTs) will help her pay millions of dollars in legal fees after becoming locked in an almost three-year legal battle with the Wall Street firm that commissioned the work.
+Kristen Visbal, sculptor of Lower Manhattan’s famous Fearless Girl, is hoping the buoyant market for non-fungible tokens (NFTs) will help her pay millions of dollars in legal fees after becoming locked in an almost three-year legal battle with the Wall Street firm that installed the work near Wall Street.

-State Street Global Advisors (SSGA) asked Visbal to create the bronze as part of a publicity campaign to promote gender parity in the financial services sector.
+State Street Global Advisors (SSGA) installed Visbal’s bronze as part of a publicity campaign to promote gender parity in the financial services sector.

 The artist, who says she has accrued more than $3m in legal fees as a result of the SSGA lawsuit, plans to launch three sets of NFTs featuring images and videos of the statue this month to “free Fearless Girl from the legal web she has been ensnared in”.

 The case stems from a dispute between Visbal and SSGA that began in February 2019 over the terms of their agreement regarding use of the statue’s name and image.
 Visbal had recently struck an agreement with an Australian law firm to install an edition of Fearless Girl in Melbourne.
 Sales of other editions of the statue violated the terms of the original contract, SSGA alleged, as did Visbal’s appearance at the 2019 Women’s March in Los Angeles with an edition of the sculpture in tow.

 The firm claimed that the additional statues undermine SSGA’s trademark rights to Fearless Girl and “weakens the goodwill associated with SSGA’s Fearless Girl brand and campaign”.
 (A lawyer for SSGA did not respond to multiple requests for comment.)